-Students benefit greatly from performances of the highest possible level, played by the Grammy Award-winning resident ensembles Pacifica Quartet and eighth blackbird together with guest artists (as needed) and conducted by new music expert Cliff Colnot.
+Students benefit greatly from performances of the highest possible level, played by the Grammy Nominated resident ensembles Imani Winds and Spektral Quartet together with guest artists (as needed).
 Performances by Contempo allow students to have their music heard by highly discerning listeners in full houses and to accrue the best possible recordings of their work for use in their dossiers for sharing and promoting their work as they apply to summer festivals, academic positions, and other professional opportunities.

 Among downtown venues in which Contempo has played in recent years are the Museum of Contemporary Art, the Harris Theater, the Claudia Cassidy Theater at the Chicago Cultural Center, and Ganz Hall in the Auditorium Building at Roosevelt University.
 Among those in Hyde Park are Fulton Recital Hall, Court Theatre, and Mandel Hall.
-To these Contempo will add the 474-seat theater that will be part of the new Reva and David Logan Center for the Arts, which opened in the spring of 2012.
+To these Contempo added the 474-seat theater in new Reva and David Logan Center for the Arts in the spring of 2012.

 Through the combination of extraordinary performances and the high level of composerly talent of our graduate students, Tomorrow’s Music Today concerts have become highly anticipated events that bring the Contempo season to an exciting climax each May.